microsoft/typechat.net/README.md

 ## TypeChat ##
 Brings TypeChat to .NET with .NET idiom introduced as appropriate.
-- Json Translators
+* Json Translators
-- Json Validators
+* Json Validators
-- Schema: exporters for .NET Types to schema expressed using Typescript.
+* Schema Exporters from .NET Types to schema expressed using Typescript.
 Schema export includes support for:
-* Dynamic export at runtime, including with ***each request*** to the AI.
+* Dynamic export at runtime.
 This is needed for scenarios where the schema must include dynamic lists, such as relevant product names or lists of players in a team.
 * Vocabularies: easy unions of string tables, like in Typescript, along with support for dynamic loading.
 See examples: CoffeeShop and CoffeeShop2.

 ## TypeChat.Program ##